saprativa/saprativa.github.io/_pages/about.md

 # News
 - May 2025: Our Humblebragging paper got accepted to ACL 2025 Findings
-- Apr 2025: Selected for MLSS 2025 to be held at Dakar, Senegal
+- Apr 2025: Shortlisted for attending MLSS 2025 to be held at Dakar, Senegal
-- Mar 2025: Selected for MLSS^D 2025 to be held at Krakow, Poland
+- Mar 2025: Shortlisted for attending MLSS^D 2025 to be held at Krakow, Poland
 - Dec 2024: Received ACM travel grant for attending PIC 2025 at Mysore, India
 - Nov 2024: Selected as CFILT Lab's SPOC for TechConnect 2024 at IIT Bombay
 - Sep 2024: Received travel grant for attending IndoML 2024 at Goa, India